 Coconut oil's antibacterial, antifungal, and antimicrobial properties come from lauric acid.
 It can be applied to small cuts, wounds, rashes, and bug bites to heal the abrasions quickly and moisturize the skin.

-Got any tips or tricks fro treating minor cuts on your pup?
+Got any tips or tricks for treating minor cuts on your pup?
 What's in your dog's first aid kit?
 Do you use Neosporin for dogs?
 Let us know in the comments below?